 We will arrive at approximately 6.30am in Ulaanbaatar where we will be meet by our driver and guide and transferred to Terelj National Park, where we will spend the next two nights.
 The afternoon is free to explore the camp and walk in the surrounding hills, for those interested there is a Buddhist Meditation Center nestled in hills that we can visit.
 Meals and overnight at the ger camp.

-We will make an early morning start today to explore the Great Wall at the Mutianyu section.
+We will make an early morning start today to explore the Mutianyu section of the mighty Great Wall.
 This is approximately a 1.5 hour drive outside of Beijing, slightly further than the popular and very busy Badaling Gate section.
-On arrival we will have the option to complete a 2 -3 hour walk along this beautiful section of the wall.
+On arrival we will have the option to complete a 2-3 hour walk along this beautiful section of the wall.
 Mutianyu is renowned for its Ming Dynasty guard towers and superb views.
-The scene here is as one would expect of one of the world's great man made wonders, with huge steep ramparts criss crossing this mountainous area.
+The scene here is as one would expect of one of the world's greatest man made wonders, with huge steep ramparts criss-crossing this mountainous area.
 Those deciding not to undertake the walk will be able to enjoy this section of the wall by cable car.
 The Great Wall of China is one of the Seven Wonders of the World and is one of the world's most unusual and awesome sites.
 Commenced 2000 years ago, it was built as a defence line to keep out invaders, along the course of several thousand kilometres.
 The Emperor Qin Shihuang unified the various northern walls into the Great Wall we see today.
 We return to Beijing in the evening.
 Tonight you have the option to try one of Beijing's restaurants or perhaps you may wish to have a traditional Peking Duck dinner.

 After breakfast at the ger camp, we drive back to Ulaanbaatar.
 En route we'll stop at the impressive 40m tall Genghis Khan Equestrian statue on the bank of the Tuul River where legend has it, he found a golden whip.
 In the afternoon you are free to explore the nation's capital city, a perfect opportunity to purchase any snacks and drinks you may wish to take with you on the train the following day.
 Overnight at our hotel in Ulaanbaatar.